High Energy Solar Particle Events foRecastIng and Analysis Relativistic Electron Alert System for Exploration

 Space Weather Impacts:Solar energetic particles - SEPs (human exploration, aviation safety, aerospace assets functionality)

-Temporal Dependence Possible? true
+Temporal Dependence Possible? (whether the code results depend on physical time?) true

 Hosted at CCMC? true